allen-liaoo/J-Cord/docs/Object_Hierarchy.md

  - ISnowFake  - Objects that has ID.
  - IMention - Objects that are mentionable.
  - IInvite - A piece of url used to invite users to a guild.
+ - IVoiceState - A general voice state of an user, for voice channel or call connection.
  - Icon - An encoded(base64) image, can be an avatar or picture.
+ - Region (Enumeration) - Regions for voice channel and call connection.

 ### Audit Log
 AuditLog - An audit log that belongs to a guild.
 Used to get log entries.